-- ...RED FLAG WARNING FROM 2PM TO 7PM MST FOR STRONG WINDS AND LOW HUMIDITY FOR SOUTHEAST OREGON... - b.
-General Discussion a brief, non-technical discussion of the expected fire weather event. - 3.3.4.2 Segmented Forecast Information.
-Each segment of the Fire Weather Watch/Red Flag Warning will include: - a.
-UCG coding and geographic description of zones and/or zone numbers.
-WFOs will also include valid time event coding (VTEC). - b.
-A headline describing the state of the FIRE WEATHER WATCH or RED FLAG WARNING (issued, continues, canceled), the effective time of the event, the critical weather element(s) causing the event, and a description of the affected area. - c.
-Discussion section which describes the adverse weather conditions.
-In the initial issuance of the watch or warning, include the following phrase to begin the discussion: - THE NATIONAL WEATHER SERVICE IN [WFO or location] HAS ISSUED A [RED FLAG WARNING or FIRE WEATHER WATCH] FOR
+...RED FLAG WARNING FROM 2PM TO 7PM PST TODAY FOR STRONG WINDS AND LOW HUMIDITY ACROSS SOUTHEAST OREGON...

+- b.
+Overview Discussion an optional, brief, non-technical discussion of the expected fire weather event.
+This section should not repeat information already found in the FWF discussion, focusing solely on the cause of the RFW event.
+This optional discussion should not be more than three lines in length. - 3.3.4.2 Segmented Forecast Information.
+Each bulleted segment of the Fire Weather Watch/RFW will include: - a.
+UGC coding followed by the VTEC line and Geographic Descriptor(s); - b.
+A headline describing the state of the FIRE WEATHER WATCH or RED FLAG WARNING (issued, continued, canceled), the effective time of the event, the critical weather element(s) causing the event, and the affected area; - c.
+In the initial issuance of the watch or warning, include the following phrase to begin the discussion:

+THE NATIONAL WEATHER SERVICE IN [WFO or location] HAS ISSUED A [RED FLAG WARNING or FIRE WEATHER WATCH] FOR